 America Gold Beach Museum - Museum commemorating two momentous events of the 20th Century.
 1) The America Museum commemorates the first official Air Mail link between the United States and France on July 1st, 1927, as well as the early days of the Air Mail service.
 2) The Gold Beach Museum explains the detailed preparations for the Landings on June 6th, 1944.

 Normandie Mémoire - Further information on Battle of Normandy sites can be found on the website for Normandie Mémoire.

 19th August 1942 Memorial / Dieppe Jubilee Association - The Jubilee Association was created in 1989 to ensure remembrance of the ill-fated military Jubilee Operation.
 Since June 2002, the Jubilee Association is responsible for the "19th August 1942 Memorial” dedicated to the Dieppe Raid and located in a former theater near the beach in Dieppe.

 D-Day in miniatura - The First Italian Museum on D-Day - Crema, Italy

 The history of the D-Day landings is presented though models and dioramas.
-In 2011 the museum is organising, in collaboration with the Juno Beach Centre, the presentation in three Italian towns of the temporary exhibit "The Canadians in Italy" created by the Juno Beach Centre in 2008 for the 65th anniversary of the landing in Sicily.
-The exhibit will be presented from
+In 2011 the museum organised, in collaboration with the Juno Beach Centre, the presentation in three Italian towns of the temporary exhibit "The Canadians in Italy" created by the Juno Beach Centre in 2008 for the 65th anniversary of the landing in Sicily.

 Silent Wings Museum - West Texas, USA